Paolo Barzman

-Paolo Barzman (born April 9, 1957) is a Canadian film, television director, and television writer.
+Paolo Barzman (born April 9, 1957) is a French-Canadian film and television director and writer.
+He is the son of blacklisted screenwriters Ben and Norma Barzman, and grew up largely in Cannes after his parents left the United States.

 Career

 Directing

-His television directing credits include The Adventures of the Black Stallion, Highlander: The Series, Counterstrike, Bordertown, Relic Hunter, Queen of Swords, 15/Love, 18 to Life, Lost Girl, Haven, Wynonna Earp, the American-Canadian adaptation of Being Human and SurrealEstate.

-Barzman has also directed a number of television films.
+His television directing credits include The Adventures of the Black Stallion, Highlander: The Series, Counterstrike, Bordertown, Relic Hunter, Queen of Swords, 15/Love, 18 to Life, Lost Girl, Haven, Wynonna Earp, the American-Canadian adaptation of Being Human and SurrealEstate, as well as a number of television films.

 In 2007, he directed the feature film Emotional Arithmetic starring Susan Sarandon and Christopher Plummer.

+He also directed the two-part miniseries The Phantom in 2009, based on the famous longtime costumed crime-fighting comic-strip character The Phantom.

 Writing

 As a television writer, he wrote for the series Grand Star and the French series Aventures Caraïbes.